2021 Kazakh municipal elections: Äşımbetov's dismissal

 Nūrjan Äşımbetov, a Nur Otan party member who previously served as an äkım of Aksu, was dismissed from his post on 21 May 2021 after just four months due to numerous complaints that he allegedly created unbearable conditions for city employees.
 As a result the Ethics Council called for termination of his powers.
 During his tenure, Äşımbetov reported numerous problems within the administration regarding code violations as well as embezzlement of funds by city enterprises.
 Despite being forced to step down by the Pavlodar Regional äkım Äbilqayır Sqaqov, Äşımbetov received applause on social media for his work to make city services operate properly and asking state agencies to respond to active complaints by the residents.

-At the press conference the following day, on 22 May 2021, Äşımbetov announced that he would challenge his dismissal by running as an Independent in an election in his native village of Kenjeköl where he and his father were well-known.
+At the press conference the following day, on 22 May 2021, Äşımbetov announced that he would challenge his dismissal by running as an Independent in an election in his native village of Kenjeköl where he and his father were well known.
 However, the chairman of the Pavlodar Regional Election Commission, Gülnar Amanjolova, said it would be unlikely that Äşımbetov could successfully become a candidate, adding that any articles from the contestant discrediting the civil service would be barred from running, although noting that the question regarding Äşımbetov's case would be up to an authorised state body.

 Removal of candidates

-Abylaihan Bijanov, a resident of Orazaq, was barred from running despite of being promptly registered as a candidate, due to an alleged date error in his tax returns.
+Abylaihan Bijanov, a resident of Orazaq, was barred from running despite being promptly registered as a candidate, due to an alleged date error in his tax returns.
 In response, he filed a lawsuit against the Tselinograd District Election Commission on 17 July 2021.
 The case was dismissed the following day by a district judge.
 As a result, discontent broke out amongst Bijanov's supporters, who gathered at the district courthouse, demanding to file a complaint and threatening to boycott the polls if Bijanov would not appear on the ballot.
 Human rights activist and lawyer Marjan Aspandiarova commented on the situation, describing it as "negligence of state bodies and the election commission."

 Muqtar Omarov complained about being disqualified from running for an election due to discrepancies in the documents in which according to him, was due to filling out a tax return in the month of July instead of June in spite of having his declarations verified before the registration process of äkım candidates ended.

 The Qyzylorda TV correspondent Asqar Tajiev expressed his interest for candidacy in the rural äkım post in Mailytoğai.
 However, after being registered, Tajiev announced on his Facebook page that he was prevented from running due to "discrepancies in his tax returns" and that document verification was finalised after the candidate registration deadline.
 Tajiev stressed that the mistake would've been corrected quickly had he been notified earlier.